 I say 3-5 because oftentimes, therapists in NYC will be completely booked.
 If you email 5 or so, you should get at least 1 response.
 And if you don’t get any responses, don’t give up!
 Simply use a different platform, and try again.

-3. Optional: Schedule an intro call, and plan out a few questions to ask in advance.
+3. Schedule an intro call, and plan out a few questions to ask in advance.

 Some people feel better having a quick intro call.
 Others are ready to jump right in.
 Do what’s best for you.

-If you do want to have an intro call, think about what you want to ask in advance.
+If you do want to have an intro call, think about questions you may want to ask in advance.
+Some ideas include:

 4. Attend your initial appointment.